 Rump by Liesl Shurtliff

-In this surprisingly thoughtful story from Rumplestiltskin’s perspective, Rump discovers the difference of who he is versus who others say that he is.
+In this surprisingly thoughtful story from Rumplestiltskin’s perspective, Rump discovers the difference between who he is versus who others say that he is.
 After Rump learns that he’s trapped in his mom’s magical “rumple”, it explains why he feels compelled to make straw into gold for any trade that someone offers him.
 Of course, this is what the miller takes advantage of, leaving Rump without options or control over the trades.
 With the help of his troll friends, his friend Red, and his aunts, Rump finds a way to stop the magical curse and give the queen back her child.
 You’ll find plenty of themes to discuss with 6th graders from this fractured fairy tale.

 The False Prince by Jennifer A. Nielsen